US State Privacy Laws

 Texas – TDPSA

 The Texas Data Privacy and Security Act, signed June 18, 2023 and effective July 1, 2024, covers the largest state by population after California.
 Texas stands out for having no revenue threshold and no minimum consumer data processing threshold – it applies to all non-exempt entities that conduct business in Texas and process or sell personal data (with a small business exemption).
-The Texas AG has been among the most active enforcers, announcing a $1.4 billion settlement with Meta in July 2024 for CUBI biometric violations – the largest biometric privacy settlement in history.[12]
+The Texas AG has been among the most active enforcers, announcing a $1.4 billion settlement with Meta in July 2024 for CUBI biometric violations – the largest biometric privacy settlement in history – and filing the first TDPSA enforcement action on January 13, 2025, against Allstate and its subsidiary Arity for processing precise geolocation data from 45+ million consumers without consent.[12][32]

 Oregon – OCPA